wizkidweb/PHP-Mustache-MVC-Framework/README.md

 ```

 ## Logging System
-The PHP Mustache MVC framework includes a custom logging system, which allows you to log messages and errors in a .txt file or on the MySQL database (it will default to the MySQL database if you have it enabled).
+The PMMVC framework includes a custom logging system, which allows you to log messages and errors in a .txt file or on the MySQL database (it will default to the MySQL database if you have it enabled).
 You can log a message using the following command:

 ```php
 $this->registry->Log->add("Lorem Ipsum Dolor Sit Amet");